kyma-project/busola/docs/extensibility/30-form-fields.md

 You can customize the create and/or edit pages of the user interface component of your resource by adding objects to the **data.form** section in your resource ConfigMap.

-## Available Paramaters
+## Available Parameters

 ### Default **form.metadata** Parameters

-Each form is created with the following default fields, also known as Form Fields
+Each form is created with the following default fields, also known as Form Fields.

 * **metadata.name**
 * **metadata.labels**